 Days at provinces like this where there’s not much to do are usually longer and that made me miss living in my hometown.
 At night, we had the traditional drinking game while telling ghost stories over a bonfire.
 I guess, this is really usual for large groups to talk about scary stories during outings.

 The next morning, sir Avel took us to some hiking and cliff jumping and the view on top of the hill was the most beautiful.
 The way down to the cliff is a little risky though but tiwala lang.
 My knees were already trembling when we reached the cliff so I chose not to jump anymore before my fear of heights completely dominate me.

 Ryan did it and so does the others while I just enjoyed swimming until a jellyfish started to prick my arm. 😦

-I have always wanted to cross this off my bucket list but I haven’t had enough courage to do so until this time.
+I have always wanted to cross cliff jumping off my bucket list but I haven’t had enough courage to do so until this time.
 Last December, I saw another cliff jumping spot here in Boracay called the Magic Island but we were unable to go.
 I heard about Ariel’s Point from Lisette so I made sure that this comeback to Boracay would include a day trip so I can finally try this adventure.

-Ryan was one of the first brave ones to try it on the 8 meter platform, ikaw na!
+Ryan was one of the first brave ones to try it on the 8-meter platform, ikaw na!